-Carriers face significant compliance regulations imposed by federal, state and local authorities.
-As well as federal regulations, environmental issues such as the anti-idling and other emission reduction regulations brought about by state and local governments have created concern that the compliance costs could exceed their benefits.
+Carriers face significant compliance regulations imposed by federal, state, and local authorities.
+As well as federal laws, environmental issues such as the anti-idling and other emission reduction regulations created by state and local governments have created concern that the compliance costs could exceed their benefits.

-With the landscape of business operation continuously changing, there is a shift in the ensuing challenges as well.
+With the landscape of business operations continuously changing, there is a shift in the following challenges.
 Therefore, staying up to date with these changes and taking preemptive measures to ward off challenges is a sign of successful logistics management.

 Communication in any logistics system is essential, especially when a challenge is on the horizon.
 Optimization and planning are crucial to mitigating risks when facing future industry challenges.
 Looking ahead to the future rather than focusing on the current market is better.